Pearl City High School (Hawaii): Campus

 The school is a suburban campus.
 During its inaugural year, the school operated with only Buildings A and B. Over time, the campus expanded to include Buildings C through F, as well as Buildings K, L, and M.

-The school features a multipurpose track, soccer, and football stadium, named the Edwin "Bino" Neves Stadium after former athletics director Edwin "Bino" Neves.
+The school features a stadium with a multipurpose track, soccer, and football field, named the Edwin "Bino" Neves Stadium after former athletics director Edwin "Bino" Neves.
 The track uses artificial turf.
 The stadium also features a press box and bleachers.
 The school also has a baseball field and a softball field.

 There is an auditorium, which is named the Michael D. Nakasone Performing Arts Center, after the former band director Michael D. Nakasone.
 The center, formerly known as the Pearl City Cultural Center, is also home to a time capsule from the school.

 For artwork, the campus features the sculptures Moon Beyond the Fence by Satoru Abe and Kua Kua Lua by Donald M. Page.